Hello! Welcome to our Project Stella Resources Blog!

 “I like that these instructions come from the wheel, rather than from myself or another adult.
 It seems to motivate students from a higher, more altruistic level.
 Thanks for this!”

 New here?
-I have these blog posts to help you help youth Radiate Outrageous Compassion & Kindness.
+I have these blog posts to help you help transform your home, school, and community with kids who Radiate Outrageous Compassion & Kindness.

 Stop bullying by discussing it in a classroom meeting